FrendsPlatform/FrendsTaskTemplate/README.md

 You can create a new Task by running the following command in the Task's repository folder.

-`dotnet new frendstasktemplate --name namespaceForTask --className classNameForTask --taskName TaskName --workflows TaskName`
+`dotnet new frendstasktemplate --name namespaceForTask --className classNameForTask --taskName TaskName --workflows TaskName --allow-scripts yes`

-## Move workflows and .gitignore

-Move workflows from the Task's folder to the .github directory inside the main directory.

-e.g.

---> Frends.Echo/.github/workflows/

-Move .gitignore file to the main folder or remove it if it already exists.

 ## Get help using the template